ethereumjs/ethereumjs-monorepo/README.md

 ### Package scripts — run from `./packages/<name>`

- **⚠️ Important: if you run `npm install` from the package directory, it will remove all links to the local packages, pulling all dependencies from npm.
-Run `npm install` from the root only.**

 There's a set of rather standardized commands you will find in each package of this repository.

 #### `yarn run build`

 Uses TypeScript compiler to build source files.
-The resulting files can be found at `packages/<name>/dist`.
+The resulting files can be found at `packages/<name>/dist` and `packages/<name>/dist.browser`.

 #### `yarn run coverage`

-Runs whatever is on `yarn run test` script, capturing testing coverage information.
-By the end, it displays a coverage table.
+Runs the command `yarn run test` script, capturing testing coverage information.
+At the end, it displays a coverage table.
 Additional reports can be found at `packages/<name>/coverage/`.

 #### `yarn run docs:build`